 Otherwise, this word might be derived from a distinctive British usage of Latin quadra 'a square', see CPNE p.
-50 and Coates 2012 p.
+50; for possible derivation from Latin castrum 'encampment, fort', see Schrijver (1995), pp. 447 - 8 and 454; see Coates (2012) p.
 82 for references, the latter adding a possible Proto-Semitic root kpr to the range of suggestions.

 The primary meaning seems to be 'an enclosed, defensible site'.
 Several names with this element in the North are sites of Roman forts or other military works (e.g. Cardurnock, Carleith, Carlisle, Carmuirs, Carriden, Carvoran, Carzield, Castlecary, Cramond, Kirkintilloch, and compare Taylor's list in PNFif5, p.
 317), while others are, or are close to, hill-forts or other prehistoric defences (e.g. Caerlanrig, Cardrona, Carfrae Bwk, Carwinley, Carwinning).
 Indeed, wherever this element occurs as a simplex (see (a1) below), or with a specifier indicating an elevated position, distinctive colour, presence of wild creatures, etc. (see (b2) below), the possibility of an ancient defensive site is worth exploring.
-However it does not necessarily follow that such names were given at an early date, nor that cajr was used as a major habitative element any earlier than, say, treβ.
+However it does not necessarily follow that such names were given at an early date, nor that cajr was used as a major habitative element any earlier than, say, tre β .
 Such terms were probably current synchronically, and may indicate a difference in function rather than antiquity.

-Moreover, Padel's discussion of Cornish ker (CPNE pp. 50-2) draws attention to the use of the cognate for settlements that, while enclosed, were not primarily defensive.
+Moreover, Padel's discussion of Cornish ker (CPNE pp. 50-2, also idem 2023 pp. 276=8) draws attention to the use of the cognate for settlements that, while enclosed, were not primarily defensive.
 Jackson (1963) argued that cajr sites in the Solway region, apparently lacking trace of any substantial defences, are comparable to $k\hat{e}r$ sites in Brittany.
-These are farmsteads or hamlets typically at some distance from parish centres, and probably (according to Le Duc (1999 at p.
-149) associated with the colonisation of marginal land in the central middle ages.
-However, unlike the Breton examples, several of the Cumbrian cases became parishes or major centres within parishes, and Barrow (1973, pp. 65-6) suggested that they were associated with administrative and/or revenuecollecting territorial units comparable to the Northumbrian sciras, though he did not commit himself as to whether they were formed before, during or after the period of Northumbrian rule.
+These are farmsteads or hamlets typically at some distance from parish centres, and probably associated with the colonisation of marginal land in the central middle ages (Le Duc 1999 at p.
+149, Padel 2023 pp. 278-80).
+However, unlike the Breton examples, several of the Cumbrian cases became parishes or major centres within parishes, and Barrow (1973, pp. 65-6) suggested that they were associated with administrative and/or revenue-collecting territorial units comparable to the Northumbrian scīras, though he did not commit himself as to whether they were formed before, during or after the period of Northumbrian rule.
 Taylor (2011 pp. 100-1, and in PNFif1 p.
 466 anent Kirkcaldy) takes a similar view in relation to comparable place-names in southern Pictland, and considers that cajr was adopted into Gaelic and Middle Scots toponymy, at least in that region (ibid., see also PNFif5 p.
 317).
 It seems reasonable, then, to see the Cumbrian (and, perhaps, southern Scottish) cajr sites, other than those associated with Roman or ancient fortifications, as 'stockade-farms' or 'stockade villages', antecedents to the 'green villages' typical of the dales of northern England and the Scottish Borders, which are seen by landscape historians as planned settlements, products of a major reorganisation of landholdings in the late 11th- early 12th centuries (see B. K. Roberts 2008).
-If so, they belong to the latest period in which Cumbric was still spoken in these areas, as the language of a community that evidently included enterprising and apparently successful stockfarmers.
+If so, they belong to the latest period in which Cumbric was still spoken in these areas, as the language of a community that evidently included enterprising and apparently successful stock-farmers.